You will now be in the “backend” of Yoursalon.co with access to all the settings and tools to manage your deals.

 Company Admins.
-On this menu you can add new people that will be able to login and add/edit deals.
+On this menu you can add new people who can log in and add/edit deals.
 You can also change your password at any time.

 Salons.
-These are your “locations” and are used to group your deals into blocks for each salon on the page the client sees.
+You may have more than one salon so you can add all of your locations here.
+You can group your deals into blocks for each salon to make it easy for clients to claim deals for specific salons.
 You can also use locations to separate Hair from Beauty or Barbering.

-Social logins.
-If you want to login with a social media account you can sue this page to attach your social login to the admin email you have used.
+Social Logins.
+If you want to log in with a social media account you can use this page to attach your social login to the admin email you have used.

 We have designed these tools to be easy to use each week.
 Most salons delegate this task to reception once a week.

-Active Deals is the page to see your deals, add new ones or edit the ones in place.
+Visit Active Deals to see your deals, add new ones or edit deals.